-- 1 Access the appliance's web UI by doing one of the following: - a) On your web browser, enter the IP address for the appliance as the URL. - b) From the Nyquist web UI navigation bar, select Stations, select Stations Status, navigate to the device that you want to configure, and then select the Link icon.
+- 2 Access the appliance's web UI by doing one of the following: - a) On your web browser, enter the IP address for the appliance as the URL. - b) From the Nyquist server's web UI navigation bar, select Stations, select Stations Status or Appliance Status, navigate to the device that you want to configure, and then select the Link icon.